IR microscopy for the analysis of microplastics in bottled water

 Bulk plastic pollution in the environment is a major visible concern and needs to be addressed.
 However, microplastics are of the size that are not always visible to the human eye, but their impact is significant to the health of aquatic and marine species and can ultimately end up in the human food chain.
 Microplastics have also been detected in a wide range of other food and beverage products, including bottled water, despite bottled water being advertised as being the clean, natural, healthy alternative to tap water.

 Analysis of both environmental samples and consumer products containing microplastics is essential to determine their prevalence and their impact.
 A range of analytical techniques have been applied to the analysis of microplastics.
 Of the techniques adopted, infrared (IR) spectroscopy, and more specifically IR microscopy/imaging, is the primary analytical technique for the detection and identification of microplastics.
-This webinar will give details on the use of the IR microscopy and imaging techniques and describe the optimum sampling and sample cleanup procedures employed.
-Results will be shown highlighting the detection and identification of microplastics present in a variety of different bottled water products.
+This webinar gives details on the use of the IR microscopy and imaging techniques and describe the optimum sampling and sample cleanup procedures employed.
+Results are shown highlighting the detection and identification of microplastics present in a variety of different bottled water products.